JamesRobertHawk/jamesroberthawk.github.io/_posts/2021-09-02-vertical-slice-postmortem.markdown

 Using Bullet Physics[1] for my physics implementation gave great results.
 The player could run around with good looking momentum, kick down doors which would rebound slightly on impact and kick down walls of cubes which would dance around the screen.
 It was quite fun running around that little physics scene.
 Just one problem, physics like this doesn't belong in a PS1 style game.

 # Solution
-This was my first experience of Bullet Physics[1] and to be honest I got a little carried away.
+This was my first experience of [Bullet Physics](https://pybullet.org/wordpress/) and to be honest I got a little carried away.
 Before I knew it I had ended up deviating quite far from the type of game I set out to do.
 I didn't want to change the aim and come up with a new idea such as.

 *'A modern take on the old PS1 style game!'*